Duality of optimization problems with gauge functions: Introduction

-Yamanaka and Yamashita~\cite{YY2017} proposed a closed dual formulation of the PHO, which they call positively homogeneous dual, and showed that the weak duality holds.
-They also investigated the relation between the positively homogeneous dual and the Lagrangian dual of $\mathrm{(P_{PHO})}$, and proved that those problems are equivalent under some conditions.
-The result indicates that the Lagrangian dual of a PHO problem can be written in a closed-form even if it is nonconvex.
+Yamanaka and Yamashita~\cite{YY2017} proposed a closed-form dual formulation of the PHO, which they call the positively homogeneous dual, and showed that weak duality holds.
+They also investigated the relation between the positively homogeneous dual and the Lagrangian dual of~\eqref{eq:PHO}, and proved that those problems are equivalent under some conditions.
+The result indicates that the Lagrangian dual of a PHO problem can be written in closed form even if it is nonconvex.
 Although the PHO problem has the above nice features, the theoretical analysis is still insufficient.
-In particular, the paper~\cite{YY2017} does not discuss the strong duality and the primal recovery.
+In particular, the paper~\cite{YY2017} does not discuss strong duality and primal recovery.

 In this paper, we mainly study the following gauge optimization problem with possible linear functions: